isomerpages/moe-necrg/_ne-related-lj-for-educators/Skillseed/Skillseed: Resilience Trails.md

 <p><strong>Details</strong>
 </p>
 <p>Each Resilience Trails consists of a 15 min pre-trail briefing, followed
 by a 2.5h learning trail in the Ang Mo Kio neighbourhood.
-To apply our learning from the trail, participants will be linked up with various social service organisations for volunteering opportunities.</p>
+The learning trail will comprise a walking trail, a conversation with a resident Community Guide, and reflections and debrief with a Skillseed facilitator.</p>
 <p>Each Community Guide runs a unique trail and covers different social issues.
-Skillseed can curate the reflections segment to best suit learning objectives and to help bridge a link to civic capacity or volunteering.</p>
+Skillseed can curate the reflections segment to best suit learning objectives.</p>
 <p><strong>Learning Objectives:</strong>
 </p>
 <ul data-tight="true" class="tight">